zhengkang128/Amazon-Price-Tracker/README.md

-# Amazon-Price-Tracker
+# Amazon Price Tracker

 ## Introduction
 A simple application that sends email notification when the price of your products falls below a certain value.
 This application uses BeautifulSoup, a web scrapping library, to obtain price information of products.
-A MySQL database is used to record any real-time information of changes of prices.
+A MySQL database is used to store all real-time information of products when there is a change of pricing.

 ## How To Use
 ### Requirements